algosup/2022-2023-project-3-harfang3d-binding-Project-2-group/Documents/Specification/Technical_Specification.md

 ## 2. Project Overview

-Fabgen was written for the Harfang 3D project to bring the C++ engine to languages such as Python, Lua and Go.
+FABGen was written for the Harfang 3D project to bring the C++ engine to languages such as Python, Lua and Go.
 It was written as a replacement for SWIG, a very well-known binding generator supporting a lot of target languages.

 SWIG has different issues we wished to address:

 Very old and complex codebase.
 Language support is written partially in C and SWIG interface files which are almost a language by themselves.
 The C codebase does everything through a single Object struct hiding the real type of variables making it extremely difficult to debug and extend the SWIG core.
 Uneven feature support between languages with missing features although the target language could support them.
-Fabgen tries to solve this issues by:
+FABGen tries to solve this issues by:

-Using Python to implement Fabgen and the binding definitions themselves.
+Using Python to implement FABGen and the binding definitions themselves.
 Implementing as much as possible of the features in a common part of the program (gen.py).
-As a newer project Fabgen also tries to leverage newer APIs whenever possible for example by supporting CPython limited ABI so that extension modules it generates can be used by any version of CPython >3.2 without recompilation (at least in theory, the Py_LIMITED_API support in CPython is finicky at best).
+As a newer project FABGen also tries to leverage newer APIs whenever possible for example by supporting CPython limited ABI so that extension modules it generates can be used by any version of CPython >3.2 without recompilation (at least in theory, the Py_LIMITED_API support in CPython is finicky at best).

 ## 3. Solution